-There are two (2) ways you can pay your plan premium.
+There are 2 ways you can pay your plan premium.

-Option 1: Paying by check or by money order.
+Option 1: Paying by check

-Every month, you will receive a statement from VNS Health EasyCare that will show the premium and late enrollment penalty that, if applicable is due to the plan.
+Every month, you will receive a statement from VNS Health EasyCare Plus that will show the premium and late enrollment penalty that is due to the plan.
 Your payment is due monthly and must be received by the 1st of the month.
-The check should be made payable to VNS Health EasyCare.
+The check should be made payable to VNS Health EasyCare Plus.